Members of Parliament have hailed the potential health benefits of spectating at golf events.

 The motion “encourages others to make the most of the associated health benefits UK-held tournaments held by the Royal and Ancient (R&A), the European Tours and the PGAs of Europe offer”.

 “This research shows that those attending golf tournaments across the UK can enjoy health benefits from walking the course with their sporting heroes, and I hope that more people will be encouraged to do so.
-I look forward to continuing to work closely with the Golf and Health Project, and with all Members of the All-Party Parliamentary Golf Group, to ensure that health benefits to both participants and spectators are clear to policymakers.”
+I look forward to continuing to work closely with the Golf and Health Project, and with all Members of the All-Party Parliamentary Group for Golf, to ensure that health benefits to both participants and spectators are clear to policymakers.”

 The full text of the motion is as follows